What is a personal pronoun in English?

 When to use them correctly?

 With an idea of what exactly a personal pronoun definition is, we can now go ahead and discuss how we will actually use them in real sentences.
-It is simpler than you can think: just learn a few fundamental grammar rules and see how your communication will improve.

-2. Use them to replace names
+1. Use them to replace names to avoid repetition

 Maria called.
 She wants to meet later.